-The BC PNP may refuse your application if the information in your application is materially different from what you submitted in your registration.
+Furthermore, the BC PNP may refuse your application if the information in your application is materially different from what you submitted in your registration.

-Interview
+4) Interview

-If requested, you will be required to attend an in-person interview at the BC PNP offices in Vancouver.
+If requested by the BC PNP, you will be required to attend an in-person interview at the BC PNP offices in Vancouver.
 In the interview, you will be expected to describe your business/work experience and demonstrate a thorough understanding of your business plan.